Ingredient : Organic Pumpkin Seed Protein

 The Highest Source of Omega-3 Fatty Acids

-Our Brown Flax Seeds provide a whopping dose of Omega-3’s, more than any other plant food known.
-In fact, our Brown Flax Seeds are comprised of 20% Omega-3 fatty acids, 20 times more than that found in fish oil.
-Well-intentioned professionals have led us to believe that fish oil is the best source of Omega-3’s; however, our Organic Brown Flax Seeds are a healthier, plant-based alternative to fish oil and other sources of essential fatty acids (EFA’s).
+Our Flax Seed Powder provides a whopping dose of Omega-3’s, more than any other plant food known.
+In fact, our Flax Seed Powder is comprised of 20% Omega-3 fatty acids, 20 times more than that found in fish oil.
+Well-intentioned professionals have led us to believe that fish oil is the best source of Omega-3’s; however, our Flax Seed Powder is a healthier, plant-based alternative to fish oil and other sources of essential fatty acids (EFA’s).
 This brings good news to vegans, vegetarians, and anyone wishing to cut out saturated fat from their diet.

 Research has shown that people who consume proper amounts of Omega-3’s are more likely to have stable energy levels, smooth skin, normal blood sugar, healthy brain and eye function, good adrenal health, and a strong immune system.